blaire101/data-warehouse-solutions/DW-QA.md

 * Difficulty in **<mark>historical data management</mark>**
 * Lack of **<mark>traceability and reliability</mark>** for compliance & BI

-## 1. DWH Architecture – Hourglass Model
+## 1. Data Warehouse Architecture – Hourglass Model

 We follow a **<mark>business-driven layered architecture</mark>**: